Natemixon7/Natemixon7.github.io/HL7FamilyConverter.md

 ## Project description

-A tool that takes users' HL7/XML files that represent a patient's family relationships and then is able to export new XML/HL7 files based on any added patients or reorientation of the data.
-This tool is most helpful for medical staff trying to generate genealogy trees for their patients.
-This allows them to reuse XML/HL7 files without having to create new ones manually.
-It also comes with features for adjusting each person's data such as the date of their passing, relationship code, and age.
+This tool processes HL7/XML files representing a patient's family relationships, enabling users to export updated XML/HL7 files that reflect added patients or restructured data.
+It is particularly beneficial for medical staff tasked with generating genealogy trees and streamlining workflows by allowing the reuse of existing XML/HL7 files without the need for manual file creation.
+The tool also includes features for modifying individual data, such as date of passing, relationship codes, and age, ensuring accuracy and flexibility in managing patient information.

 ## How to run the program